yang123vc/jfvm/readme.txt

    - invokedynamic (for lambda expressions) are a little hack-ish since I don't quite understand them (they do work) but anything else that may use invokedynamic will not work
  - exception handling is working
- - thread sync is done
+ - thread sync is working
+ - compiling the compiler itself to native code is not working yet (soon)

 Future:
  - I only plan to support basic file I/O and Sockets.
 No plans to implement nio, AWT/Swing, etc.